 The Sales Dream Team: Who Will Be My Role Model?

-About two years ago, I wrote a column called ‘Beyond the call of commissions.'
-If you missed it, it was, in effect, a "lament."
-I shared the frustration of many builders who had tried in vain to crack the paradigm of the "typical salesperson" in this business.
+One of my prevous columns called ‘Beyond the call of commissions' was, in effect, a "lament."
+In it, I shared the frustration of many home builders who have tried in vain to crack the paradigm of the "typical salesperson" in this business.
 I laid out the problems they experienced trying to get salespeople to do more than simply focus on the customer sitting in front of them at this moment.
 These builders were wondering what they could do to change things in a genuine way.
 So I asked people to send me their ideas or success stories.
 I usually get 20 or 30 responses to a column—more if it’s controversial.
 That month, I got two.
 A couple of ideas, but no success stories.
 I had to conclude there weren’t any.

 Later that week, I spent the day with a new operations director for another client, giving him my take on what contributes to a builder’s success.
-We decided to drive around his city, look at both his and competitors’ product at various stages of construction and talk to salespeople.
+We decided to drive around his city and look at both his and competitors’ product at various stages of construction and talk to salespeople.
 We went to one model in a highly competitive area.
-The salesman had a slew of salesperson of the month plaques on the wall and a couple of salesperson of the year awards.
+The salesman had a slew of Salesperson of the Month plaques on the wall and a couple of Salesperson of the Year awards.
 I was prepared to be impressed.
 But his lack of knowledge stunned me.
-When we asked how his pricing compared to the builder across the street (who was outselling him 2 to 1) he replied, "I dunno, I haven’t checked for over six months."
+When we asked how his pricing compared with the builder's across the street (who was outselling him 2 to 1) the sales rep replied, "I dunno, I haven’t checked for over six months."
 He didn’t seem the least bit embarrassed.
 What’s wrong with this picture?

 So here’s my question: Are there really not any great examples of a large salesforce becoming 100% fully engaged with a builder doing extraordinary things, or am I just hanging out with the wrong people?
 This is not to say that I haven’t met some astounding salespeople.
 I have.
 I’m thinking right now of Sally in Michigan, Jeff in Colorado, Anne in Florida.
 They are out there.
 But what I don’t see is a large group in one company that totally knocks my socks off.
 (I love having my socks knocked off.)
 Yet this has happened in construction, service, land development, finance, and accounting.